Performance Testing and Optimization - Comprehensive Guide 2025

 Use Redis Cluster for high availability - automatic failover, sharding.
 Redis Sentinel for master-replica setup.
 Persistence: RDB snapshots + AOF log (trade durability for performance).
 Maxmemory policy: allkeys-lru for pure cache, noeviction for sessions.
 Monitor cache hit ratio (target 80%+) - low ratio = wrong TTL or wrong keys cached.
 Connection pooling (ioredis) - don't create new connection per request.

-Frontend Performance - Core Web Vitals impacts SEO
+Frontend performance: Core Web Vitals and SEO

 Since 2021, Google penalizes slow sites in search results.